These men are currently in formation with the Oblates of the Virgin Mary in the United States. Scroll down for more information on each seminarian.

 “In this world there is tribulation, but be of good cheer, for I have conquered the world” John 16:34b

 Daniel hails from Naples, FL, the youngest of two boys.
 He graduated from the University of Florida with a BA in History and Classics (2014) and an MA in History (2015).
 He worked at that university as a liturgy assistant and campus ministry assistant.
 He heard of the Oblates through Fr.
 Timothy M. Gallagher, OMV who was giving a seminar on the Discernment of Spirits.
-Daniel entered the Oblates in September of 2016.
-He enjoys cooking, reading good books, and traveling.
+Daniel entered the Oblates in September of 2016, and entered the novitiate in August, 2018.

 “You have made us for yourself, Lord, and our hearts are restless until they rest in You.”
 St. Augustine, “Confessions”